jmichaux/intrinsic-motivation/README.md

     git clone https://github.com/jmichaux/intrinsic-motivation.git

 ## Disclaimer
-I'm still cleaning the code up, so please be patient :)
+I'm still cleaning the code up, so please be patient :) But please feel free to open an issue if you have questions.